What are little boys made of? What about little girls: Sugar and spice and everything nice?

 The Dance of the Sexes: The Evite said come to a dance- filled experiment in “Sexual Energy Escape.”

 Sixty people showed up to a makeshift Berkeley ballroom in a funky warehouse space to participate in the dance event.
-30 men and 30 women, all 40 to 50-something, by invitation only – facilitated by dancer, Rainbea Kanyon.
+Thirty men and thirty women, all 40 to 50-something, by invitation only – facilitated by dancer, Rainbea Kanyon.

 How do you begin the Beguine?